When it comes to static caravan insurance, it pays to be properly protected by a specialist provider like

 You can also choose from a selection of available add-on extras to further customise your static caravan insurance cover and ensure that your holiday home, as well as the people and property inside it, are safe from a variety of hazards:

-our best-value “Familyplus Legal Expenses” policy is available to our static caravan insurance customers for only Static caravan legal cover: £18.50 per annum, providing 24 hour access to our team of experts if you should ever need legal advice. we are pleased to offer our key protection cover for only Key protection cover: £12 per year to our static caravan insurance customers, to look after you should any of your keys be lost, stolen or broken.
-You’ll get a high quality key fob that includes the offer of a £10 reward to the finder if your keys are found, alongside a unique reference number.
+our best-value “Familyplus Legal Expenses” policy is available to our static caravan insurance customers for only Static caravan legal cover: £18.50 per annum, providing 24 hour access to our team of experts if you should ever need legal advice. we are pleased to offer our key protection cover for only Key protection cover: £12 per year to our static caravan insurance customers, to look after you should any of your keys be lost, stolen or broken in the UK or Europe.
 See what our customers are saying about us

 At Shield, our highest priority is satisfying our customers and we believe our best recommendations come from word of mouth.
 Take a look at our